alma4rebi/Ultimate-Linux-Mint-18-Cinnamon/README.md

 <b>Cinnamon</b>

-The very latest cinnamon version will be <b>NOT</b> be installed on your system.
+The very latest cinnamon version can be installed on your system.

-This code can be uncommented and it will be installed.
+Run the script

+	- ./latest-cinnamon.sh

+The script will add a resource.

 	# sudo add-apt-repository -y ppa:gwendal-lebihan-dev/cinnamon-nightly
 	# sudo apt-get update
 	# sudo apt-get install cinnamon -y

-	or run

-	- ./install-latest-cinnamon-installation-vx.sh

 <b>Nvidia</b>

+The last months I have no issues with the drivers coming from Linux.
+So I do NOT install the Nvidia drivers.

 Nvidia drivers will <b>NOT</b> be installed as they are very specific to your hardware.
 But checkout the code.

-This code can be uncommented.
+Copy/paste these lines in a terminal to get the latest nvidia drivers.

 	# sudo add-apt-repository -y ppa:xorg-edgers/ppa
 	# sudo apt-get update